salt-extensions/extension_migration/README.md

 git commit -m "Initial commit of extension framework"
 ```
 > *You may need to `pip install` `git-filter-repo` and `pylint`.
+> If you are not using git < 2.28, it will default to the branch being "master" instead of "main" - you won't be able to change it until after you do a commit.

 > **Note:** In case of failures due to pinned project dependencies, clean out build and artifacts like below, and try again.